michael-sevcik/SudokuPy/README.md

 ## Starting the game

-To start to the game run run.pyw in Sudoku directory.
+To start the game run run.pyw in Sudoku directory.

 ## Game control

-When the game window pops up, Sudoku grid is automaticaly generated.
+When the game window pops up, the Sudoku grid is automatically generated.

 ### Picking cell

-To pick a cell, you want to fill in, navigate your cursor to the desired location and press left mouse button.
+To pick a cell, you want to fill in, navigate your cursor to the desired location and press the left mouse button.
 The cell will be highlighted to signal, that it's picked.

 ### Writing in a cell